cvmfs/cvmfsexec/README.md

 if one is defined.

-Inside the command you can mount additional repositories by using
-$CVMFSEXEC instead of just "cvmfsexec".
-That variable does "exec" on a complete path to cvmfsexec.
-Since the mounts have to happen outside the user namespace, it actually sends a message to the other process to mount and execute the command, and makes the current process wait until completion.
+Inside the command you can mount additional repositories by using "$CVMFSMOUNT repository.name".
+Since the mounts have to happen outside the user namespace, it actually sends a message to the original process to mount, and makes the current process wait until completion.
 Repositories that are already mounted are ignored.
-Each invocation that adds at least one repository to mount adds an additional process in the process tree.
+You can also unmount repositories from within the command with "$CVMFSUMOUNT repository.name".

+If you invoke additional processes within the original process that you do not want to have the ability to mount/umount, such as a user payload that is invoked with singularity --contain, then close the $CVMFSEXEC_CMDFD file descriptor.
+This can be done in bash with "{CVMFSEXEC_CMDFD}>&-".

+## Better operation on kernels >= 4.18

+A caveat on older kernels (for example RHEL7) is that a kill -9  of all the processes will not clean up the mounts, and they have to be separately unmounted later with umountrepo or fusermount -u.
+On kernels >= 4.18 (for example RHEL8) the operation changes to do fuse mounts only inside of unprivileged user namespaces, which always completely cleans up mounts even with kill -9.

+$CVMFSMOUNT/$CVMFSUMOUNT still send a request to a parent process to mount/umount but it's not the original process, it's an intermediate process that has fakeroot access in the user namespace.

 ## mountrepo/umountrepo without cvmfsexec